-G.H.
-Doors
+G. Doors

-- Interior: Paint grade pre-hung hollow-core interior doors with residential grade finish hardware or better with universal design handles are required throughout. - 2.
+- 1. Interior: Paint grade pre-hung hollow-core interior doors with residential grade finish hardware or better with universal design handles throughout. - 2.
 Single cylinder deadbolts and eye viewers are required on all entry doors to residential units in compliance with accessibility codes.

-H.I.
-Floors
+H. Floors

-- 1. Floor base, must be provided and must be painted or pre-finished, must be provided; - 2.
-In wet areas, use materials that have smooth, durable, cleanable surfaces are to be used.
+- 1. Floor base must be provided and must be painted or pre-finished; - 2.
+In wet areas, use materials that have smooth, durable, cleanable surfaces.
 Do not use mold-propagating materials such as vinyl, wallpaper, or unsealed grout. - 3.
 All carpets must be Green Label Plus ("Green Label Plus") certified by the Carpet and Rug Institute. - 4.
 Water resistant floor coverings or concrete must be installed under hot water heaters.

-⊦.J.
-Walls & Ceilings
+I. Walls & Ceilings

-All walls and ceilings are to be pPainted with low-VOC paint coatings as defined by Green Seal or similar; use 5/8" gypsum board throughout; moisture resistant at substrate for tiled areas at water closet; glass mat water-resistantgyp board or cementitious backer unit for wall tile at tubs and showers; type 'X' or "C" at areas required by prevailing building code.
+Painted with low-VOC paint coatings as defined by Green Seal or similar; use 5/8" gypsum board throughout; moisture resistant at substrate for tiled areas at water closet; glass mat water-resistant gyp board or cementitious backer unit for wall tile at tubs and showers; type 'X' or "C" at areas required by prevailing building code.